+The above considerations align with the traditional derivative expansion of first-order hydrodynamics.
+With this setup, one can write the hydrodynamical equations and discuss the dynamics of $T^{\mu\nu}$ and $J^\mu$.
+Moreover, by constructing the entropy current, the local second law of thermodynamics introduces additional constraints on the hydrodynamical coefficients.

+We reconstruct the effective action from these constitutive relations.
+The alternative to the local second law is the imposition of the unitarity and KMS conditions on the generating functional.
+With these conditions, the effective action is fixed up to the noise order, i.e., $W$, $X$, and $Y$ are related to $T$ and $J$.

-Eq.~\eqref{locaction} is obtained by integrating the fast modes in the UV theory in the Schwinger-Keldysh formalism.
-In the operator formalism, the path integral should be written as
+Eq.~\eqref{locaction} is obtained by integrating out the fast modes in the UV theory using the Schwinger-Keldysh formalism.
+In the operator formalism, the path integral can be written as

-where $\hat \varrho$ is the density operator, and $\hat U_i$ is the unitary operator defined on the $i$th path in the closed-time-path.
-The external fields are suppressed for notational simplicity.
-The physical and noise fields in the Keldysh basis are defined as the average and difference of them defined on the first and second contours in the closed-time-path, such as $A\equiv (A_1+A_2)/2$ and $\bar A\equiv A_1-A_2$.
-The consistency with the UV theory requires the following conditions~\cite{Crossley:2015evo, Glorioso:2017fpd} for the generating functional: \begin{enumerate} \item Conjugate condition: the Hermitian condition for the density operator $\hat \varrho=\hat \varrho^\dagger$ leads to
+where $\hat D$ is the density operator, and $\hat U_i$ is the unitary operator defined on the $i$-th path of the closed time path~(CTP).
+External fields are suppressed for notational simplicity.
+The physical and noise fields in the Keldysh basis are defined as the average and difference of those defined on the first and second contours of the CTP, namely $A\equiv (A_1+A_2)/2$ and $\bar A\equiv A_1-A_2$.
+Consistency with the UV theory requires the generating functional to satisfy the following conditions~\cite{Crossley:2015evo, Glorioso:2017fpd}: